Location: Houston, Texas

 Professional & Educational Background

-- Bill Jackson is licensed to practice in all Texas state courts, the United States District Courts for the Southern, Northern and Eastern Districts of Texas, the Eastern & Western Districts of Arkansas, and the United States Court of Appeals for the Fifth Circuit.
+- Bill Jackson is licensed to practice in all Texas state courts, the United States District Courts for the Southern, Northern, Eastern and Western Districts of Texas, the Eastern & Western Districts of Arkansas, the United States District Court for the District of New Mexico, the United States Court of Appeals for the Fifth Circuit, and the United States Supreme Court.
 Jackson is also admitted pro hac vice in a wide variety of state and federal courts where he has active litigation matters pending.

 - Jackson received his Bachelors of Arts in Government from the University of Texas at Austin in 1989.
 While at the University of Texas, he was a member of the Silver Spur Honorary Service Organization, served as President and Treasurer of Kappa Sigma Fraternity, and was a member of the University of Texas' IFC Presidents Council.